Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 No single transport mode has been solely responsible for economic growth.
 Instead, modes have been linked with the economic functions they support and the geography in which growth was taking place.
 The first trade routes established a rudimentary system of distribution and transactions that would eventually be expanded by long-distance maritime shipping networks and the setting of the first multinational corporations managing these flows.
 Major flows of international migration that occurred since the 18th century were linked with the expansion of international and continental transport systems that radically shaped emerging economies such as North America and Australia.
 Transport played a catalytic role in these migrations, transforming the economic and social geography of many nations.

 Transportation has been a tool of territorial control, particularly during the colonial era, where resource-based transport systems supported the extraction of commodities in the developing world and forwarded them to the industrializing nations of the time.
 The goal to capture resource and market opportunities was a strong impetus in the setting and structure of transport networks.
-More recently, port development, particularly container ports, has been of strategic interest as a tool of integration to the global economy, as the case of China illustrates.
+More recently, port development, particularly container ports, has been of strategic interest as a tool of integration into the global economy, as the case of China illustrates.
 There is a direct relationship, or coordination, between foreign trade and container port volumes, so container port development is commonly seen as a tool to capture the opportunities brought by globalization.
 The growth of container shipping has systematically been 3 to 4 times the GDP growth rate, underlining a significant multiplier effect between economic growth and container trade.
 However, this multiplying effect has substantially receded since 2009, underlining the maturity of the diffusion of containerization and its dissociation from economic growth.

 3. Economic Returns of Transport Investments

 - High accumulation of existing infrastructure.
-Where there is a high level of accessibility and where transportation networks that are already extensive, further investments usually result in marginal improvements.
+Where there is a high level of accessibility and where transportation networks are already extensive, further investments usually result in marginal improvements.
 This means that the economic impacts of transport investments tend to be significant when infrastructures were previously lacking and tend to be marginal when an extensive network is already present.
 Additional investments can thus have a limited impact outside convenience.

 - Clustering.
 Due to clustering and agglomeration, several locations develop advantages that cannot be readily reversed through improvements in accessibility.
 Transportation can be a factor of concentration and dispersion depending on the context and the level of development.
-Less accessible regions thus do not necessarily benefit from transport investments if they are embedded in a system of unequal relations.
+Less accessible regions do not necessarily benefit from transport investments if they are embedded in a system of unequal relations.

 4. Types of Transportation Impacts

 - Timing of the development.
 The impacts of transportation can precede (lead), occur during (concomitantly), or take place after (lag) economic development.
 The lag, concomitant, and lead impacts make it difficult to separate the specific contributions of transport to development.
-Each case appears to be specific to a set of timing circumstances that are difficult to replicate elsewhere.
+Each case appears specific to a set of timing circumstances that are difficult to replicate elsewhere.

 - Types of impacts.
 They vary considerably as the spectrum ranges from positive to negative.
 Usually, transportation investments promote economic development, while in rarer cases, they may hinder a region by draining its resources in unproductive transportation projects.